ethereum/consensus-specs/specs/core/0_beacon-chain.md

 This document represents the specification for Phase 0 of Ethereum 2.0 -- The Beacon Chain.

 At the core of Ethereum 2.0 is a system chain called the "beacon chain".
 The beacon chain stores and manages the registry of [validators](#dfn-validator).
 In the initial deployment phases of Ethereum 2.0 the only mechanism to become a [validator](#dfn-validator) is to make a one-way ETH transaction to a deposit contract on Ethereum 1.0.
-Activation as a [validator](#dfn-validator) happens when deposit transaction receipts are processed by the beacon chain, the activation balance is reached, and after a queuing process.
+Activation as a [validator](#dfn-validator) happens when Ethereum 1.0 deposit receipts are processed by the beacon chain, the activation balance is reached, and after a queuing process.
 Exit is either voluntary or done forcibly as a penalty for misbehavior.

 The primary source of load on the beacon chain is "attestations".
 Attestations are availability votes for a shard block, and simultaneously proof of stake votes for a beacon chain block.
 A sufficient number of attestations for the same shard block create a "crosslink", confirming the shard segment up to that shard block into the beacon chain.
 Crosslinks also serve as infrastructure for asynchronous cross-shard communication.